-The WorkKeys assessment will be used as a basic skills assessment to evaluate reading, math, and language.
+Comprehensive assessment will be conducted, including an evaluation of skills.
 Results must confirm adequate skills are in place to complete training and enter employment at a wage that leads to self-sufficiency.
 Career One Stop assessments will be used to identify occupational interests, values, and aptitudes for occupational matching.
 Assessment results are utilized to establish long-term employment goals, transferable skills, and skills that need to be developed.
 Participants that need training to develop job skills and obtain credentials are considered for enrollment in the occupational skills training program.